 Student internships in both undergraduate majors augment campus course offerings, providing students with unique learning opportunities in their chosen fields.
 Design studies majors have access to design resources: studios, a computer laboratory equipped to support design work; textile laboratories including a testing room; an interior architecture resource room, the Design Gallery, the Helen Louise Allen Textile Collection, and the Ruth Ketterer Harris Library.
 In addition, a strong collaborative environment exists for students and faculty interaction with other departments, institutes, and museums on the campus and other design programs within the state and country.

-Professors Angus, Dong, Nelson, Rengel, Sarmadi; Associate Professors Hark, Kallenborn, Shin; Assistant Professors Fairbanks, Penick, Ponto, Thorleifsdottir; Faculty Associates Kurutz, Sager
+Professors Angus, Dong, Moskowitz, Nelson, Rengel, Sarmadi; Associate Professors Hark, Kallenborn, Shin; Assistant Professors Fairbanks, Ponto, Thorleifsdottir; Faculty Associates Godrey, Kurutz, Sager

 For more information, visit the School of Human Ecology faculty and staff directory.